-At The King Law Firm, we see many families with marital disputes.
+At Empire Law, we see many families with marital disputes.
 We believe one of the best ways to avoid divorce is to reduce the amount of unknown factors between you and your spouse before you decide to tie the knot.
 When planning to spend the rest of you lift with someone, you want to get to know him or her as much as you can before you are legally bound together.

 Here are the most common questions our Yonkers divorce attorney believes you should ask your spouse before getting married.
 Now, some of these aren’t easy topics to breach, so we suggest you set aside some time where you both can discuss this freely and without interruption.